hareeshkavumkulath/BigdataAnalytics/README.md

 #### Technologies and Algorithms

 1. SPARK:
-	* It is a general-purpose distributed computing engine used for processing and analyzing a large amount of data and because of size of 311 dataset, the SPARK would be best fit.
+	* It is a general-purpose distributed computing engine used for processing and analysing a large amount of data and because of size of 311 dataset, the SPARK would be best fit.
 	* Dataframe API - the Dataframe API act as distributed SQL query engine which will be used for analysis where we require to filter the dataset based on requirement.

-2. Supervised learning will be used to to fullfill our second objective to predict the closure time for the request.
+2. Supervised learning will be used to fulfil our second objective to predict the closure time for the request.
 SPARKML library available regression Algorithms will be used.
 RMSE (Root Mean Squared Error) will be used to evaluate our Algorithms.
 Algorithm includes:
 	* Linear Regression.
 	* Decision Tree.
 	* Random Forest.
 	* Gradient boosted tree Regression.

-2. Unsupervised learning will be used to to fullfill our first objective to provide statistical insights:
+2. Unsupervised learning will be used to fulfil our first objective to provide statistical insights:
 	* K-Means clustering to get clusters based on longitude and latitude.
 	* To find out the optimal number of clusters, the ELBOW method will be used.
 The ELBOW method is a heuristic method of interpretation and validation of consistency within cluster analysis designed to help find the appropriate number of clusters in a dataset.